 A dream campsite in the Country of the Bastides

 Le Moulin de David is a magnificent 4-star campsite in Gaugeac, municipality of the Perigord, located in the South of the Dordogne.
-Exceptional holiday resort, it has all the ingredients for nature and old stone lovers to spend a great holiday...
+An exceptional holiday resort, it brings together all of the ingredients for lovers of nature and old buildings for a great holiday...

 A campsite where tourists feel good

-It is in the heart of the Perigord Pourpre that we find camping Le Moulin de David.
+It is at the heart of the Périgord Pourpre (Purple Périgord) that the Le Moulin de David campsite is located.
 Oasis of serenity and freshness in the heart of a region where tourism is an art of living, although it is greatly helped by the presence of an important historical and cultural heritage, this establishment is a paradise for family holidays.

 Built around a charming and refreshing little river on a green 16-acres property, this campsite has mainly chosen to offer space to its guests.
 That's the reason why there are only 160 pitches, making le Moulin de David one of the less dense campsites of the Perigord, in regards to the population!

-The balance shows that 96 pitches are reserved for 'real' camping so to speak.
+The other pitches are reserved for 'real' camping so to speak.
 Ranging from 80 to 150 m², these pitches are spread over the property, offering the tourists the choice between sunny, fully shaded or half shaded plots.

-If the space and the low density of equipments and accommodations, in regards to the size of the property, provide serenity and comfort, a welcome asset when the holiday begins, this does not mean that guests will get bored.
+Although the space and low concentration of facilities and accommodation, in relation to the size of the grounds, provide serenity and welcome luxury to residents when their holiday starts, this does not mean, for a moment, that our guests will get bored.

-On the contrary even, le Moulin de David has all the necessary facilities to gaurantee a quality stay in the Dordogne: swimming areas, sports fields, areas for games, sports and fun leisure activities, evening entertainment, etc.
+Quite the contrary, the Moulin de David has all of the necessary facilities to guarantee a quality stay in the Dordogne: swimming areas, sports grounds, games areas, sports and fun leisure activities, evening entertainment and other activities.

 There are two swimming areas on the campsite.
 The first one includes a swimming pool and a paddling pool for the little ones to take their first steps in the water under the watchful eye of their parents.
 The second is a natural pool of 600 m² nourished by the small river that crosses the campground.
 Perfectly developed with lawned borders allowing tourists to relax on the grass or to practice different fun activities (e.g. a sandbox for children).
 It also has two water slides and a giant trampoline installed in the middle of the pond.
 Its maximum depth is 1.4 m, and several times a week it turns into a water polo field and welcomes various water games organized by the summer team.

-Among the other facilities of the campsite, we mention the four game areas for children, one for every age group, and the second giant trampoline (installed on land this time!) that engenders every season a great success among the youngest kids...
+Amongst the other facilities of the campsite, we mention the four games areas for children, one for every age group, and the second giant trampoline (set up on land this time!) which meets with overwhelming success amongst the youngest kids every season...

-If a holiday on campsite Le Moulin de David means relaxing in the middle of nature, it also meant to discover the Dordogne, a Department filled with history.
+If a holiday on the Le Moulin de David campsite means relaxing in the middle of nature, it also means discovering the Dordogne, a department steeped in history.
 The 100 castles, bastides and charming villages found in the Perigord region are all witnesses of this history.
 Among these, some are nowadays part of the most beautiful villages of France, like Monpazier, located less than 4 kilometres from the campsite.

 Monpazier is a famous fortress in an exceptionally well-preserved rectangular form.
 Built according the will of the King of England when the Aquitaine was still part of the Albion Kingdom, it has resisted the religion wars, which were very violent in the region, and the ravages of time.